In addition to the regularly taught courses listed below, Special Topics courses are often offered.

 Much of the construction of our self-identity is concerned with preparation for and taking up a place in the occupational structure.
 Our occupations and the “social value” of the work we do contribute to definitions of our social worth.
 This course is about the complex of social, economic, political, cultural and psychological processes that contribute to what we want to “be” when we “grow up” and what then becomes possible in a global economy.
 It examines what happens when there is no place for us.

-246. What’s So Bad about Aging? (with Community-Based Learning component)
+246. Aging in Society (with Community-Based Learning component)

 This course examines the impact of aging on individuals and society, as well as the reactions of individuals and societies to aging.
-Theories and research on aging will be discussed, as well as the social, demographic, economic, historical, cultural, political, and health factors related to the aging process.
-Topics include diversity in the aging experience, housing and long term care, health care, social support networks, interpersonal relationships, work and retirement, leisure, and death and dying.
+Theories and research on aging will be discussed, as well as the social, historical, cultural, demographic, and health factors related to the aging process.
+Topics include diversity in the aging experience, housing and long term care, health and health care, social support and interpersonal relationships, work and retirement, and death and dying.
+Students were learn about Medicare, Social Security, and a variety of services (sometimes) available to older adults.
 A Community-Based Learning component is integrated with the course material to facilitate a thorough understanding of aging in society.
 This course fulfills the Experiential Component requirement for majors.

 253. Race, Class, and Environmental Justice.